-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
-The identification, prioritisation and evaluation of the principal adverse impacts is carried out as part of the in-house analysis process using specific ESG analyses, which are prepared individually for invested issuers/guarantors and are taken into account in the risk/reward profile of the company analyses.
+The identification, prioritisation and evaluation of the principal adverse impacts is carried out using specific ESG analyses that are prepared individually for invested issuers/guarantors and are taken into account in the risk/reward profile of the company analyses.
 The PAI indicators are prioritised according to relevance, severity of negative impacts, and data availability.
 The evaluation is not based on rigid bandwidths or thresholds that companies must meet or achieve; rather, the focus is on whether there is a positive development in how they are managing the PAI indicators.